xvxx/dino/README.txt

 1. This first iteration plays fast and loose with the "byte" in bytecode.
-The .dinocode files aren't really binary and we're not doing any bit shifting or funny stuff like that.
+The .dinocode files aren't really binary and we're not doing any bit shifting or fun stuff like that.
 Once LDPL supports bitwise operations we'll revisit the core design so it's more bit- tastic.
 For now, we're just using numbers.